dwrolvink/go_sdl2/README.md

 # Installation
 ### Install Go
 This will differ per OS.
-I'll assume that you have followed those instructions
+Just follow the general instructions for your OS.

 ### Make sure sdl2, sld2_image, and sdl2_ttf are installed
 In linux, you can simply search in the package manager for SDL, and install the